The ST4SD Python Client API

 - Getting the status of a virtual experiment instance

-- Inspect the metadata of a virtual experiment instance
+- Get the details of a virtual experiment instance

 - Retrieving the outputs of a virtual experiment instance